GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 ## Why do we need the Privacy Sandbox?

 The Privacy Sandbox initiative has two core aims:
-* Develop replacement solutions to support legitimate third-party use cases and business models without enabling users to be tracked across sites.
+* Develop replacement solutions to support web use cases and business models without enabling users to be tracked across sites.
 * Phase out support for third-party cookies when new solutions are in place.